-SIGNAGE
+Signage

-- 54. Signs should be hand crafted and provide individuality to each establishment.

-- 55. Materials chosen for signage should be durable enough to last for several years of continuous use, except for the special cases of temporary signage or banners.
+- (lv) Signs should be hand crafted and provide individuality to each establishment. - (lvi) Materials chosen for signage should be durable enough to last for several years of continuous use, except for the special cases of temporary signage or banners.

-- 56. The following types of signs are not considered acceptable:

-- a) reader board;

-- b) neon;

-- c) flashing;

-- d) animated;

-- e) rotating,

-- f) backlit; and,

-- g) signs which are illuminated in a way which projects light beyond the sign's surface or results in light being directed beyond the sign's surface or towards the sky.

-- 57. Signs should be designed to cater to the pedestrian (limit height, size, and placement) and be in scale with the building and be related to a use or a

-Example of a fascia sign that is complementary to the design of the building and graphically communicates a message.
+Development

+Part 6 pment Areas

+- (A) reader board; - (B) neon; - (C) flashing; - (D) animated; - (E) rotating, - (F) backlit; and, - (G) signs which are illuminated in a way which projects light beyond the sign's surface or results in light being directed beyond the sign's surface or towards the sky. - (Iviii) Signs should be designed to cater to the pedestrian (limit height, size, and placement) and be inscale with the building and be related to a use or a business within. - (lix) Free standing signage should be consolidated where possible with other businesses or uses as illustrated. - (lx) Creativity in how signs are designed (i.e. different shapes, colours, materials, andfonts) is supported. - (Ixi) The size, location, and design of freestanding signage shall be architecturally integrated with the overall design of the buildings and landscaping.
+The design of fascia signs containing individual business signage shall be complementary to the design of the building. - (Ixii) Signage should be visually unobtrusive and particular emphasis should be given to signage which is aesthetically pleasing and requires a minimal amount of lighting or boldness to be effective. - (lxiii) Signs should graphically communicate a message.